OF-VO: Efficient Navigation among Pedestrians Using Commodity Sensors: CONCLUSIONS AND LIMITATIONS

 In this paper, we present a hybrid navigation algorithm that combines learning-based perception and model-based collision avoidance.
 We have implemented OF-VO on a Turtlebot with commodity visual sensors, including an RGB camera and a Lidar.
 We have evaluated the performance in complex dynamic scenes with multiple pedestrians and highlighted the benefits over prior model-based (DWA) and learning-based (DRL) methods in terms of success rate and reliability.

 Although our method performs well in our benchmarks, it has some limitations.
 In particular, the Velocity-Obstacle is a local navigation method, and the robot is constrained so that it does not move backward.
 As a result, the robot may get stuck in an impasse, where there is no feasible velocity (i.e. freezing behavior).
 Moreover, the optical flow estimation has lower accuracy for large displacements in the obstacles.
 We currently model the sensor errors using a simple Gaussian mixture model formulation, though it can be extended to other non-Gaussian noise distributions~\cite{park2020efficient}.
 Another limitation is that our formulation can be conservative or could result in collisions if there are fast-moving obstacles outside the field-of-view of the camera.
+Our approach directly computes the speed of the robot without considering much about the continuity of the velocities, which leads to some jerky motions in real-world cases.
 As part of future work, we would like to overcome these limitations and combine our work with global navigation methods.
 We would also like to evaluate the performance in complex and outdoor scenes with varying number of pedestrians and relax the assumptions on pedestrian motion.
 In real world scenarios the pedestrian movement is governed by various constraints, including social and cultural factors, and we would like to handle such scenarios.

 { }

 \centerline{ \bf Appendix}